seanliang/ConvertToUTF8/README.md

 Description (中文说明见README.zh_CN.md)
 ------------------
-This Sublime Text 2 plug-in aims to help people view and edit text files which encodings are not supported currently by Sublime Text, especially for CJK users who using GB2312, GBK, BIG5, EUC-KR, EUC-JP, etc.
+With this plugin, you can edit and save the files which encodings are not supported by Sublime Text currently, especially for those used by CJK users, such as GB2312, GBK, BIG5, EUC-KR, EUC-JP, etc.

-It will:
-* finds the proper encoding of current file when a file is loaded
-* converts and reloads the file content for user viewing and editing
-* converts the file content to original encoding when the file is saved

 Installation
 ------------------